 Boeing will reassign 3,000 workers as airlines reach compensation deals over MAX

+Boeing Co said Monday that it will reassign 3,000 workers to other jobs as it halts production of the grounded best-selling 737 MAX jet in mid-January.

-Boeing said Monday (Jan 6) that it will reassign 3,000 workers to other jobs as it halts production of the grounded best-selling 737 MAX jet in mid-January.
+REUTERS: Boeing Co said Monday that it will reassign 3,000 workers to other jobs as it halts production of the grounded best-selling 737 MAX jet in mid-January.

 Neither airline disclosed the compensation.
 A number of airlines have struck confidential settlements with Boeing in recent weeks.
 Boeing said it does not comment on discussions with airlines.